 It was a wonderfully sunny day so I named this bread Sunny Sourdough.
 Sunny sourdough is made with motherdough that has been aged at least 3 – 5 days.
 I had some 60% motherdough that was two weeks old and I wanted to use it so I made this bread.

 You need to start ahead by making some 60% motherdough.
 Sunny Sourdough formula takes 245g (about 8 oz), but it is always good to have extra motherdough on hand.
 Click here to make the 60% motherdough.
 You can keep motherdough fermenting in your fridge and have it ready to use whenever you need it.
 Just use it or feed it before it turns “gluey” (which takes a while in the fridge).
 No need to discard unless you leave until it’s gluey and has lost all of it’s gluten structure.
 Even then you can use it in a low hydration dough and have some interesting results.

-After your motherdough has fermented in the refrigerator for at least three days you can make Sunny Sourdough:
+After your motherdough has fermented in the refrigerator for at least three to five days you can make Sunny Sourdough: